davemo/blog.davemo.com/app/posts/2010-02-12-3rd-party-comment-system-roundup.md

+---
+title: "Third-Party Comment System Roundup"
+date: "2010-02-12"
+---

-We've all seen it.
+> We've all seen it.
 The classic tutorial on [insert popular web framework here] that has us building a blogging system in twenty minutes or less.
 It's actually getting kind of old and I'm growing sick of seeing what I'm able to create with only platform x,y and z.
 I'm more interested in how I can use a web framework that doesn't hold my hand by providing a bunch of "one size fits all" defaults.
 I like flexibility and choice.

 I like it when the web framework I'm using allows me to mix and match third party systems easily.
 One third party web framework component that is becoming more popular is commenting systems.
 Let's take a brief look at three of the most popular systems to see what each offers us.

-### Intense Debate
+## Intense Debate

-****

 ![](/img/6538176-media_httpfarm3static_zwrDw.png)